shubh-man007/ReMind/readme.md

 - **Coder**: A ReAct agent capable of performing analysis and computation using Python
 - **Reporter**: Synthesizes results into a final structured report

+## Result

+- The output for the query `python -m ReMind.main --query "What is Rubric Engineering in the context of LLMs and Agents ?"` is in the output directory.
+- The output contains reports and citations.

 ```mermaid
 flowchart TD